Finsler manifolds with Positive Weighted Flag Curvature: The Weighted Flag Curvature

 \end{Def}

-\begin{rem} \rm We shall remark that the curvature $K^\alpha(y,v)$ as defined above depends not only on $y$ and the plane $\mathop{\rm span}\{y,v\}$, but also on the (direction of the) vector $v$, in sharp contrast to the flag curvature $K(y,v)$.
+\begin{rem} \rm We shall remark that the curvature $K^\alpha(y,v)$ as defined above depends not only on $y$ and the tangent plane $\mathop{\rm span}\{y,v\}$, but in general also on the (direction of the) vector $v$, in contrast to the flag curvature $K(y,v)$. \end{rem}

-The lemmas \ref{TaylorT} and \ref{TaylorTDot} ensure the validity of the condition (\ref{LBWRCurv}); however, letting $v = y + su$ where $u\in T_xM$ is a $g_y$-unit vector orthogonal to $y$ with respective to the inner product $g_y$, and taking the limit $s\to 0^+$, we have